About the Green Pioneer award

 By awarding exemplary practices of sustainable tourism, the European Union wants to encourage green transition solutions and promote a more sustainable and innovative tourism model.

 For more examples and a more detailed description and additional information, please refer to our Guide for Applicants.

 Benefits – WHY APPLY?

-The winner of the title of European Green Pioneer of Smart Tourism will receive a year of expert communication and branding support in promoting the destination to the media and online, a sculpture for its city centre, a promotional video on the destination and smart tourism offer, and many other promotional actions in the name of the initiative that are designed to raise the profile of the city and boost visitor numbers.
+The winner of the title of European Green Pioneer of Smart Tourism 2024 will receive expert communication and branding support in promoting its destination in the media and online, a sculpture for their city centre, a promotional video representing its destination and sustainable tourism practices, and many other promotional actions from the EU that are designed to raise the profile of the city and boost visitor numbers.

 All submitted, admissible and eligible applications are evaluated against a set of established criteria by a panel of independent experts.
-On the basis of their evaluation, the Commission establishes a shortlist of 4 cities which will be announced in September 2023.
+The evaluation by the experts determines which cities are the best performers in each individual category.
+Moreover, on the basis of their evaluation, the Commission then establishes a shortlist of a maximum of 4 cities which will proceed to the next evaluation step.

 > Evaluation Step 2

 The shortlisted 4 cities will then be invited to present their case in front of a European Jury.
 Following these presentations, the European Jury selects the 2024 European Green Pioneer of Smart Tourism.